Enoch Pratt Free Library: History

+By the end of 1886, the new system consisted of five libraries—the Central Library and four branches.
+The system's first year demonstrated the scale of the undertaking: the five libraries together held 45,109 volumes, had 25,963 registered borrowers, and recorded 410,215 circulations.
+The Pratt system thus began as a deliberately organized citywide network rather than as a single central library that was subsequently expanded with branches.

-From 1993 to August 11, 2016, Carla Hayden (formerly of the Chicago Public Library) served as the CEO of Enoch Pratt Free Library in Baltimore and since has been the Librarian of Congress in Washington, DC.
-Hayden and the staff of the Pennsylvania Avenue branch were praised for keeping the branch open on Monday April 27, 2015, after protests and the civil strife over the death of Freddie Gray.
+From 1993 to August 2016, Carla Hayden, formerly of the Chicago Public Library, served as the CEO of Enoch Pratt Free Library in Baltimore and since has been the Librarian of Congress in Washington, DC.
+Hayden and the staff of the Pennsylvania Avenue branch were praised for keeping the branch open in April 2015, after protests and the civil strife over the death of Freddie Gray.
 The library's location, at the intersection of Pennsylvania and West North Avenues in the northwest center city Sandtown-Winchester community, found itself at the center of the protests drawing nationwide and international attention, giving community members a safe place during the troubled times.

-Following Hayden's departure and promotion on August 11, 2016, the acting director of the library has been Gordon Krabbe, who served as the library's chief operating officer since 1989.
+Following Hayden's departure and promotion in August 2016, the acting director of the library was Gordon Krabbe, who served as the library's chief operating officer since 1989.

 In July 2017, Heidi Daniel was named the new president and CEO of the public library system.
-Under Daniel's leadership, the Pratt became one of the first fine-free public library system's on the East Coast.
+Under Daniel's leadership, the Pratt became one of the first fine-free public library systems on the East Coast.
 In 2017, the Enoch Pratt Free Library was named one of Reader's Digest and Good Morning Americas Nicest Places in America.
-Daniel also helped expand the library's social impact programs, including Social Worker in the Library, Healthcare in the Library, Peer Navigators, and Housing Navigators.
+Daniel helped expand the library's social impact programs, including Social Worker in the Library, Healthcare in the Library, Peer Navigators, and Housing Navigators.
 Daniel sits on the Board of the Urban Libraries Council.
 In September 2024, Chad Helton was named as the library system's new president and CEO.

 In June 2022, workers across the Pratt Library system voted to form a union named Pratt Workers United with AFSCME Council 67, representing over 300 workers across the system, calling for improved wages, benefits, career advancement, and increased staff input on their work environment.
 The council would also represent workers at Baltimore Museum of Art and Walters Art Museum if union campaigns at those institutions are successful.
 Workers within the library system have been organizing for a union since May 2021.